-Up until this year, I never used a heater with my Kombucha.
+While I no longer need to worry about my house getting too cold (living in the desert has it’s perks every winter), I never really needed a kombucha heater in Northern California.
 I didn’t mind the slightly longer brew time and honestly, it wasn’t that much longer for me.
-My trick was to keep my brew in close proximately to the crock pot (which is almost always going during the cool weather months) or the oven which gets a lot more use this time of year.
-So my brew was able to stay a tad warmer than it would has I just left it to its own devices.
+My trick was to keep my brew in close proximately to the crock pot (which was almost always going during the cool weather months) or the oven which gets a lot more use during cooler months.
+So my continuous brew kombucha was able to stay a tad warmer than it would has I just left it to its own devices.

 - If the brew get too cold and the cycle slows down it will reduce the healthy stuff in your brew.

 - Cooler temperatures and a reduced brew time can also expose your brew to a potential mold infestation.
 That is no good!

 - You get more carbonation if your brew stays cozy warm.

 Is a Kombucha heater the best way to keep your Kombucha at it’s ideal brewing temperature?